Vbhinav/8-bit-Single-Cycle-RISC-V-CPU/README.md

 ## Overview
 This project implements a **custom 8-bit single-cycle CPU** designed and built using **Logisim**, with a **16-bit wide instruction format**.
-The CPU was developed from first principles to understand **processor architecture, datapath design, control logic, and peripheral interfacing**, and was extended to drive **custom character and numeric display units using self-designed communication protocols**.
+The CPU was developed from first principles to explore **processor architecture, datapath design, control logic, and memory-mapped peripheral interfacing**.

-The project emphasizes **architectural clarity and system-level thinking**, rather than HDL implementation, making it a strong demonstration of core computer organization concepts.
+A key highlight of the design is the use of **memory-mapped I/O**, where all input and output devices are accessed directly through the data memory address space, without dedicated I/O ports.
+The processor also implements a **custom 5-bit character encoding scheme** to support alphanumeric and punctuation display.

 ---